Whitall Tatum & Company (1857-1901)

 After the firm name was changed to “Whitall Tatum Company” in 1901, the marking on bottle molds was changed slightly to “W.T.CO.”
 Many of their pharmacy bottles have a letter or letters embossed (along with the “W.T.CO”) on the base which were typically mold identification marks (not date codes).

 Note: some of these earlier clear glass bottles may turn a pale amethyst color if subjected to long exposure to sunlight.
-However practically all “W T & CO” or “W T CO” marked prescription bottles found in a very dark purple color have been irradiated (color-altered).
+However practically all “W T & CO” or “W T CO” marked prescription bottles found in a very dark purple color have been irradiated (color-altered) and were clear to begin with.
 See this page on Artificially Purpled Glass.
 (Confusingly, many Whitall Tatum telegraph insulators, especially the “WHITALL TATUM CO No. 1” style made during the 1920s, are found in naturally-occurring light to medium purple shades.)